-Transformative Couples therapy® SMALL supervision GROUP
+Transformative Couples therapy®

 We will give and receive training constructive witnessing and supervision in a balanced way from Lisa Gardner, LCSW and the group participants.
 We will be witnessing each other’s work, which is different than the commonly used practice of giving “feedback”.
 Feedback can often invite judgment, projection, and labeling of the work, while witnessing allows us to safely explore our learning edges.